pmorrell/SNP_Context/README.md

     The program checks for the presence of more than one variant within user specified windows.

 ## Config file
-SNP Context can be used with either a **config file** or the **command line**, with the config file being the *perferred* method.
+SNP Context can be used with either a **config file** or the **command line**, with the config file being the *preffered* method.
 Listed below are the config file input parameters:

 ### General input for config file
 * **Project name (String)**: The name of your project, the working directory will hold this name.